giantswarm/docs/sources/guides/mysql-backup.md

 Setting up a MySQL database on Giant Swarm is simple.
 The Docker Hub provides a [standard image](https://registry.hub.docker.com/u/library/mysql/) in various flavors.
 But what happens as soon as your applications creates actual data?
 Servers can break any time, data can be lost.
 So you need a backup system.

 In this guide we show you how you can add a service to your Giant Swarm application that accomplishes one thing only: Create a database dump and store it to Amazon S3.
 This way you don't have to touch your existing services.
 Each function has it's place.
-Truly microservistic. :-)
+Truly microservistic. :-) However, be aware that this is only one possible solution and might not be ideal for you.

 This guide proposes Amazon S3 as a means to store backups, because it's well-known.
 And it has the advantage that it is possble to create user accounts with very specific permission.
 You might adapt this guide to use different cloud storage services or your own (S)FTP server.
 If you write this up, let us know.
 We're happy to learn.

-<i class="fa fa-exclamation-triangle"></i> Note that being able to create periodic backups should not drive you to use Giant Swarm in production.
-We are still in Alpha.
-Things can and will break, all the time.

-## Before you start
+## Prerequisites

 To follow this guide, you will need the following:

-* The `docker` command line utility.
-[Get Installation instructions here.](https://docs.docker.com/installation/)
+* The `swarm` and `docker` utilities and some basic knowledge on how to use them.
+If you followed our [Getting Started - Part 2](../installation/gettingstarted2.md) tutorial, you'll be fine.
-* A dedicated AWS user account with credentials
+* An S3 bucket and a dedicated AWS user account with permission to upload files into the bucket
-* S3 bucket with the correct permissions for the user
-* Giant Swarm user account
-* Network connection

-All the sample code used in this guide is on GitHub.
-[Browse the code](https://github.com/giantswarm/TODO) or clone it:
+* The source code used in this guide from [GitHub](https://github.com/giantswarm/giantswarm-mysql-archiver).
+We recommend to quickly clone it:

 ```
-$ git clone git@github.com:giantswarm/TODO.git
+$ git clone git@github.com:giantswarm/giantswarm-mysql-archiver.git
+$ cd giantswarm-mysql-archiver
 ```

 ## AWS S3 setup overview